Kitchen Cabinet Refinishing vs. Painting

 Posted on March 31, 2022

-- Begin by sanding every surface of the cabinets using an electric sander or hand-held sandpaper, or you can choose to strip the wood chemically.
+- Sand the Surface: Begin by sanding every surface of the cabinets using an electric sander or hand-held sandpaper, or you can choose to strip the wood chemically.

-- Apply a stain to your wood cabinets.
-Simply use a fine bristle to apply the stain to the cabinets, wait a few minutes for the stain to set, and then use a clean, lint-free rag to wipe off excess stain.
-After that, you simply wait for the stain to dry.
+- Stain the Wood: Apply a stain to your wood cabinets.
+Use a fine bristle to apply the stain to the cabinets.
+Make sure you then wait a few minutes for the stain to set before using a clean rag to wipe off excess stain.
+After that, wait for the stain to dry.

-- Apply at least two coats of compatible varnish or polyurethane, using either a sprayer or a high-quality brush.
+- Apply the New Coats: Apply at least two coats of compatible varnish or polyurethane, using either a sprayer or a high-quality brush.
 Sand the cabinets lightly between coats for a smooth, durable finish.

 Pros of Cabinet Refinishing

-- Refinishing usually lends itself to minimal mistakes, whereas poorly painted cabinets can result in visible flaws.
+- Refinishing usually lends itself to minimal mistakes.

 Cons of Cabinet Refinishing

 - Sanding your cabinets creates a lot of dust.
-Unless you decide to strip your wood cabinets chemically, there’s no getting away from the clouds of dust this method will leave behind.
+Unless you decide to strip your wood cabinets chemically, there’s no getting away from the clouds of dust this method leaves behind.
+Make sure to wear the proper protective gear.

-- Requires specialized tools that average homeowners might not have access to.
+- Requires specialized tools, such as a sander, that average homeowners might not have access to.

-- Remove your cabinet doors and prep your painting area.
+- Prep the area: Remove your cabinet doors and prep your painting area.

-- Apply the first coat.
-Then, depending on the type of paint you choose and the color you’ve selected, you may want to add a second or even a third coat.
+- Apply the Paint: Get to painting!
+Depending on the type of paint you choose and the color you’ve selected, you may want to add a second or even a third coat.

 Pros of Cabinet Painting

-- Inexpensive when compared to other kitchen cabinet upgrade options.
+- Painting kitchen cabinets can be relatively inexpensive when compared to other kitchen cabinet upgrade options.

-- Highly versatile in terms of color, finish and aesthetic.
+- Leaves you more options for a final look in terms of color, finish and aesthetic.

 Cons of Cabinet Painting